keepitburnin/splash/README.md

 # splash
-My only one project xD
+My first and only one project xD